 Finally, we support GMs by providing a small collection of materials for them to borrow, and by booking rooms for them to run their sessions in (if you need a room, just contact us).

 We also run a reduced schedule of events during the holidays, so if you’re a postgrad still around outside of term time or are otherwise still nearby, you can still get your weekly fix of board, card and wargames!
-Schedules for these can be found with the term time schedules on our schedule page here.
+Schedules for these can be found with the term time schedules on our schedule page (these are typically released a week or so before the respective holiday starts).

 Outside of our usual weekly events, we run a large variety of special events throughout the year.